jet/dotnet-templates/README.md

 #### example

 ```
-let start (args : CmdParser.Arguments) =
+let start (args : Args.Arguments) =
     …
     (yields a started application loop)
 ```

 ### `run`,  `main` functions

 The `run` function formalizes the overall pattern.
 It is responsible for:

-1. Managing the correct sequencing of the startup procedure, weaving together the above elements,
+1. Managing the correct sequencing of the startup procedure, weaving together the above elements
 2. managing the emission of startup or abnormal termination messages to the console

 - DONT alter the canonical form - the processing is in this exact order for a multitude of reasons
-- DONT have any application specific wire within `run` - any such logic should live within the `start` function
+- DONT have any application specific wire within `run` - any such logic should live within the `start` and/or `build` functions
+- DONT return an `int` from `run`; let `main` define the exit codes in one place

 #### example

 ```
-let run argv =
-    try let args = CmdParser.parse argv
+let run args =
-        Logging.initialize args.Verbose
-        Settings.initialize ()
     use consumer = start args
     consumer.AwaitCompletion() |> Async.RunSynchronously
-        if consumer.RanToCompletion then 0 else 2
-    with :?
-Argu.ArguParseException as e -> eprintfn "%s" e.Message; 1
-        | :?
-Argu.ArguException as e -> eprintf "Argument parsing exception %s" e.Message; 1
-        | CmdParser.MissingArg msg -> eprintfn "%s" msg; 1
-        // If the handler throws, we exit the app in order to let an orchestrator flag the failure
-        | e -> Log.Fatal(e, "Exiting"); 1
+    consumer.RanToCompletion

 [<EntryPoint>]
 let main argv =
-    try run argv
+    try let args = Args.parse argv
+        try Logging.initialize args.Verbose
+            try Configuration.initialize ()
+                if run args then 0 else 3
+            with e -> Log.Fatal(e, "Exiting"); 2
         finally Log.CloseAndFlush()
+    with Args.MissingArg msg -> eprintfn "%s" msg; 1
+        | :?
+Argu.ArguParseException as e -> eprintfn "%s" e.Message; 1
+        | e -> eprintf "Exception %s" e.Message; 1
 ```

 ## CONTRIBUTING

-Please don't hesitate to [create a GitHub issue](https://github.com/jet/dotnet-templates/issues/new) for any questions so others can benefit from the discussion.
+Please don't hesitate to [create a GitHub issue](https://github.com/jet/dotnet-templates/issues/new) for any questions, so others can benefit from the discussion.
 For any significant planned changes or additions, please err on the side of [reaching out early](https://github.com/jet/dotnet-templates/issues/new) so we can align expectations - there's nothing more frustrating than having your hard work not yielding a mutually agreeable result ;)

 See [the Equinox repo's CONTRIBUTING section](https://github.com/jet/equinox/blob/master/README.md#contributing) for general guidelines wrt how contributions are considered specifically wrt Equinox.